blackus3r/wp-keyword-monitor/readme.txt

 You can donate to this project via PayPal by visiting this page: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28WZAXQDXYZ5A

 == Changelog ==
+= 1.0.4 =

+* Fixed a bug in the rank checker, which always calculates a ranking with position '1'

 = 1.0.3 =
 This version contains many bug fixes.
 Please upgrade as soon as possible.